Diabetes Meal Plan Ideas – Nutrition Packed & Flavourful Dishes The Whole Family Will Enjoy!

 What’s a One Dish?

-When you arrange your plate, split your plate into 3 sections, you will more easily be able to put together a diabetes friendly balanced meal.
-A great guideline to follow is to have 50-65% of your plate filled with low starch vegetables such as kale, broccoli, mushrooms, eggplant, zucchini, etc. (or you can split this portion with mostly vegetables in addition to some low glycemic fruits).
-The remainder of your plate can be a combination of 25% protein and 20% grains or starches such as sweet potato, quinoa, barley, etc.
+When you arrange your plate, split your plate into 3 sections, you will more easily be able to put together a Diabetes friendly balanced meal.
+A great guideline to follow is to have 50-60% of your plate filled with non starchy/low starch vegetables such as kale, broccoli, mushrooms, eggplant, zucchini, etc. (or you can split this portion with mostly vegetables in addition to some low glycemic fruits).
+The remainder of your plate includes a combination of 25% protein and 20% grains or starches such as sweet potato, quinoa, barley, beans, etc. It is also important to include healthy fats, which are often found in protein, some fruit choices such as avocados, and in olives ie. olive oil, as well as nuts and seeds.

-Eating starchy carbs will raise your blood sugar levels fast and keep them elevated for a longer period of time .
-That’s why there is a great diabetes tool called the Glycemic Index (GI), which places foods into low, medium or high sugar rising categories.
-The goal is in eating more food choices in the low GI category that are rich in the nutrients your body needs to help you prevent and stop internal inflammation and complications.
+Eating starchy carbs will raise your blood sugar levels fast and keep them elevated for a longer period of time.
+That’s why there is a great Diabetes tool called the Glycemic Index (GI), which places foods into low, medium or high sugar rising categories.
+The goal is in eating more food choices in the low and medium GI categories that are rich in the nutrients your body needs to help you prevent and stop internal inflammation and complications.
 Great options include berries, zucchini, beans, oatmeal, quinoa, bran, and most nuts.

 Adding Fiber To Your Meal Plan

-Another diabetes friendly principle is to add fiber to every meal and even every snack .
-It’s super easy to do!
+Another Diabetes friendly principle is to choose foods that have a rich source of fiber.
+Also adding fiber to your meals and snacks is super easy to do!
 Flax seeds, chia seeds, apples, steel cut oats, nuts, beans, popcorn, lentils, avocados and more are great examples to add to your list..

-When you learn the secrets to balancing your blood sugar levels, you can have so much freedom with food and make choices you cannot even imagine.
+As you continue learning the secrets to balancing your blood sugar levels naturally, you can have so much freedom with food and enjoy new choices you cannot even imagine.
 As you are learning these secrets, it is necessary to first start out with eating your 3 meals at roughly the same time each day, and you can add in delicious blood sugar friendly snacks too.
-It is best to avoid food after 8.00 pm at night and 2.5 -3 hours before you go to bed.
+It is best to avoid food after 8.00 pm at night or 2.0-2.5 hours before you go to bed.

-A good meal is essentially anything that contains a bit of everything we mentioned above: your plate is split into portion sizes by food category, the foods you choose will include more of the low GI foods and high fiber foods, and you are eating your meals at regular times each day.
+A good meal is essentially one that contains the Diabetes Success System Plating Method mentioned above: your plate is split into portion sizes by food category, the foods you choose will include more of the low and medium GI foods and high fiber foods.
+This also includes eating your meals at regular times each day.
 We feel a good meal is loaded with nutrition, easy to prepare, and tastes amazing.
-That’s why we LOVE one dishes!
+That's why we LOVE one dishes!

 Important To Note: Its best to achieve balanced blood sugar levels when you limit and avoid

 So here they are.
-Some one-dish ideas to get you started with combining foods for diabetes wellness that will skyrocket your energy and help you balance your blood sugar levels.
-When deciding how much from each food category to include, be sure to refer to the guidelines above: 50-60% vegetables and some fruit choices, and the remainder of the ingredients split between proteins and grains.
+Some one-dish ideas to get you started with combining foods for Diabetes wellness that will skyrocket your energy and help you balance your blood sugar levels naturally.
+When deciding how much from each food category to include, be sure to refer to the guidelines above: 50-60% non starchy vegetables and some fruit choices, and the remainder of the ingredients split between proteins, grains and fats..

 Traditional One Pan or Pot meals: